-Fire management requires the fire manager and firefighter to select suppression and mopup tactics commensurate with the fire's potential or existing behavior, yet leaves minimal environmental impact.
+Fire management requires the fire manager and firefighter to select suppression and mopup tactics commensurate with the fire's potential or existing behavior, yet leave minimal environmental impact.

-Cost of wildland fire suppression is rapidly increasing and of major concern to Agency Administrators.
+Cost of wildland fire suppression is rapidly increasing and of major concern to agency administrators.
 Development of strategy and tactical implementation should evaluate costs commensurate with the values at risk for improvements and private property as well as for natural resources being protected.

-The following guidelines are for Agency Administrators, Incident Management Teams, and firefighters to consider.
-Some or all of the items may apply, depending on the situation; consider:
+The following guidelines are for agency administrators, IMTs, and firefighters to consider.
+Some or all of the items may apply, depending on the situation.
+Consider:

-- Firefighter and Public Safety may not be compromised. - Evaluate each and every suppression tactic during planning and strategy sessions to see that they meet Agency Administrator objectives and minimum impact guidelines. - Include agency resource advisor and/or local representative in above session. - Discuss minimum impact tactics with overhead during overhead briefings, to gain a full understanding.
+- Firefighter and public safety can not be compromised. - Evaluate each and every suppression tactic during planning and strategy sessions to see that they meet agency administrator objectives and minimum impact guidelines. - Include agency resource advisor and/or local representative in above session.

-Ensure minimum impact tactics are implemented during line construction as well as other resource disturbing activities.
+- Discuss minimum impact tactics with overhead during overhead briefings, to gain a full understanding. - Ensure minimum impact tactics are implemented during line construction as well as other resource disturbing activities.